Atlas Logo

 Sample details

 The Young Lives and Times project is one of the Timescapes qualitative longitudinal studies.
 This study qualitatively follows a birth cohort of 29 young people from age 13 to age 18.
-Participants were recruited in 2006 via focus groups held in schools and youth clubs in an industrial city in the north of England.
-Three waves of fieldwork were conducted over a four year period to explore the young people's unfolding personal and family relationships over time, and their changing educational aspirations and achievements.
+Participants were recruited in 2006 through focus groups conducted in schools and youth clubs in an industrial city in northern England.
+Three waves of fieldwork were conducted over a four-year period to explore young people's evolving personal and family relationships and their changing educational aspirations and achievements.
 This project also originally tracked a subsidiary sample population called "Following Fathers," which is now a separate Timescapes project known as "Following Young Fathers."

 Study design